nojiruko/H_vulgaris_AEP.JNIG/8_orthofinder.md

 # 8_orthofinder

-This document describes a minimal workflow to run **orthofinder** for comparative genomics analysis.

----
+This document describes the script used to generate Fig. 4, Fig. 5, Supp Table 3, Supp Table 4, Supp Table 5, Supp Table 6, Supp Fig. 4 and Supp Fig. 5.

 ## Overview
 1. Download the sequences of 33 species as input for OrthoFinder